rusho81/rusho81/README.md

 ![Static Badge](https://img.shields.io/badge/Git-black?logo=git&style=flat-square&logoColor=white)
 ![Static Badge](https://img.shields.io/badge/Ubuntu-f57421?logo=ubuntu&style=flat-square&logoColor=white)

-# About Me

-Hello there!
+:pushpin:Hello there!
 I'm Quazi Tariqul Alam, a passionate Laravel developer with six months of hands-on experience.
 I'm enthusiastic about crafting efficient and elegant solutions using Laravel's powerful features.
-I'm open to work and employment opportunities.

-## My Journey

-In the past six months, I've immersed myself in the world of Laravel and have been amazed by its capabilities.
-I've successfully developed and contributed to projects that leverage Laravel's MVC architecture, Eloquent ORM, Blade templating engine, and artisan command-line tool.
+:pushpin:In the past six months, I've immersed myself in the world of Laravel and have been amazed by its capabilities.
+I've successfully developed and contributed to projects that leverage Laravel's MVC architecture, Eloquent ORM, Blade templating engine, and RESTful API.

-## What I Love

-Laravel has provided me with the tools to create robust web applications with ease.
-I enjoy building dynamic and user-friendly interfaces using Blade templates, designing efficient database schemas with Eloquent, and optimizing application performance through caching and other techniques.

-## My Goals

-As I continue to explore the Laravel ecosystem, my goal is to deepen my understanding of advanced concepts such as API development, package creation etc. I'm excited to contribute to open-source Laravel projects and collaborate with fellow developers to build amazing digital experiences.
+- :books:I love to read books and travel:beach_umbrella:
+- :evergreen_tree:Learning something new is my passion.
+- :office_worker:I’m open for work opportunities (remote and relocation):airplane:
+- :postbox: Email me if you wish - [rushokazi at gmail dot com]

 ## Contact
-- Email: rushokazi at gmail dot com

 - LinkedIn: [Quazi Tariqul Alam](http://www.linkedin.com/in/quazi-tariqul-alam-75878187)